Written by

 The modern workplace is a dynamic arena where four distinct generations—Baby Boomers, Gen X, Millennials, and Gen Z—collide, collaborate, and occasionally clash.
 With four distinct generations now shaping professional environments, there’s never been a more diverse mix of values and expectations in the workplace.
 As a member of Gen Z starting to carve out my own career, I often find myself navigating these generational differences, which can sometimes feel like a challenge but also an opportunity to innovate and create new ways of collaborating.

-Before diving into how generational differences unfold in the workplace, it is important to understand that generations are more than mere age brackets.
-Generations are groups of individuals born around the same time—typically within a 15-to 20-year range—whose worldviews are shaped by shared national or global events, trends, and social forces during their formative years.
+Before diving into how generational differences unfold in the workplace, it is important to note that generations are more than mere age brackets.
+Instead, they are groups of individuals born around the same time—typically within a 15-to 20-year range—whose worldviews are shaped by shared national or global events, trends, and social forces during their formative years.
 Understanding generations as more than mere age categories reveals how each group possesses its own outlook on employment.

 Additionally, it is important to note that the claims made in this blog rely on broad generalizations that fail to account for the complexity of individual experiences.
-It's important to recognize that someone born in one generation may identify more closely with the values or work preferences of another.
+An employee born in one generation may identify more closely with the values or work preferences of another.

 Check out the graph below to see how generations and the current workforce are configured.